Contentsquare launches new AI agent and analytics capabilities across ChatGPT apps, LLM traffic, and conversation intelligence ->

 • How many users visited your pages?

-• What is your pages’ bounce rate?
+• What's your pages' bounce rate?

 • Where did those users come from?

-🔥 Pro tip: as a quantitative analysis tool, Google Analytics cannot tell you why users are behaving the way that they do.
+🔥 Pro tip: as a quantitative analysis tool, Google Analytics can't tell you why users are behaving the way that they do.
 To understand the why beyond the what, use the Contentsquare and Google Analytics integration.
 Filter heatmaps and replays by GA events to understand how users actually behave on your site.

 2. Mixpanel